lammps/lammps/doc/src/read_data.rst

 .. note::

-   Offsets are **ignored** for any data file lines using type labels, as the type labels will determine the actual types depending on the current :doc:`labelmap <labelmap>` settings.
+   Offsets are **ignored** on lines using type labels, as the type labels will determine the actual types directly depending on the current :doc:`labelmap <labelmap>` settings.

 The *shift* keyword can be used to specify an (Sx, Sy, Sz)